akeneo/CsvToAsset/README.md

 ```bash
 docker network list
 ```
-Find your Enterprise Edition network in this list, stop your Docker, then removes it, to recreate the new one.
+Find your Enterprise Edition network in this list, stop your Docker so it removes it, to be able to create the new one.
 ```bash
 docker-compose stop
 docker network create pim